mblystad/mblystad/README.md

 👀 I’m interested in software development for day to day effectivisation

-🌱 I’m currently learning new technologies
+🌱 I’m currently learning the basic functions of programming and love using what I know, supplemented by LLMs such as Copilot and ChatGTP to make fun little projects.

 💞️ I’m looking to collaborate on exciting projects